How to Fix a Slice – Part 3

 Here’s a visual reference to further help you understand an ‘over the top’ swing path:

-Swing 1 imagine the blue lines represent a sheet of glass running through Pete’s body.
+Swing 1 imagine the dashed lines represent a sheet of glass running through Pete’s body.
 Notice how the club head would stay in contact with or close to that sheet of glass?
 This is a good swing plane.

 Swing 2 in this swing however, notice how the club head would lose contact with the sheet of glass (particularly after picture 2) and would actually smash the glass in the follow through.
 This swing is too upright known as ‘over the top’.
 It’s too far in front of Pete’s body.